amt-daniel-adeabah/rest-countries-api-with-color-theme-switcher-master/README.md

 - [x] 25th - 27th april, 2023.
 - Added inputs for search and filter
+- Able to display countries from http request from <code>axios</code> on homepage
+- More fixes

+- [x] 28th - 29th april, 2023.
+- Added Country page, theme, and pagnation.
+- Looked forward to adding <code>fontawesome</code> in order to import and display icons
 - More fixes

 ## Deployed Link